gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

     max: 1e99
     unit_of_measurement: Kh
 ```
 Further, we need to prevent winding up the integrator from the moment the output of the controller reaches its limit.
-In AI mode of the ThermaV the output is limited to + and - 5K
+In AI mode of the ThermaV the actual value of heating curve can be shifted to a maximum of + and - 5K.
-The input difference of the integrator is kept at zero from the moment of limiting.
+The input difference of the integrator is kept at zero from the moment rge maximum value has been reached.
 This causes the output of the integrator not to increase or decrease anymore.
-An input_number will be used for this.
-We set this input_number to setpoint - measuredValue, or to zero in case the controller reaches its limit.
+In HA, an input_number will be used for this.
+In normal operation, we set this input_number to setpoint - measuredValue, in case the controller reaches its + or - 5K limit, we set the value to zero.

 In configuration.yaml:
 ```YAML